auto3t/docs/mkdocs/docs/settings/schedule-tasks.md

 ### Refresh Movie Status

-This refreshes the status of movies and mark them as upcoming or searching if needed.
+This refreshes the status of movies and marks them as upcoming or searching if needed.
 If a movie is marked as searching, this will search the indexes for any matching releases.
-A shedule that triggers once or twice per day should be enough here.
+A schedule that triggers once or twice per day should be enough here.

 ### Cleanup Leftovers

-That's an application internall cleanup task.
+That's an application internal cleanup task.
 That's not strictly needed to run regularly, maybe schedule it once or twice per week.
 That cleans up any unconnected Artwork or People/Credit instances.

 ### Refresh People